The Bloody Red Baron

 Anno Dracula: The Bloody Red Baron, or simply The Bloody Red Baron, is a 1995 alternate history/horror novel by British author Kim Newman.
 It is the second book in the Anno Dracula series and takes place during the Great War, 30 years after the first novel.

 Plot

 The book takes place during World War I and explores the Diogenes Club's efforts to investigate Germany's attempt to make powerful, undead fliers.
-Heading up the German operations are the likes of Rotwang, Doctor Caligari and Doctor Mabuse.
+Leading the German operations are the likes of Rotwang, Doctor Caligari and Doctor Mabuse.
 One of their more successful efforts is an undead flier known as the Red Baron.
 The story also features Edgar Allan Poe as a vampire writer assigned to ghostwrite the Red Baron's autobiography.

 Setting

 The book is set in an alternate history universe in which Professor Van Helsing failed in his efforts to kill Count Dracula.
 This resulted in a vampire proliferation across the world.
 The book combines a large number of historical and fictional characters, as did its predecessor, Anno Dracula, and pays tribute to a great many World War I movies and novels.